 In this case, the Crown and defence counsel create an agreed statement of facts which helps to narrow the issues on trial so that the trial time is shortened.

 Why are there plea bargains?

-Plea bargains may be in everyone’s interest, as long as the outcome is a just one.
+Plea bargains can work in everyone's best interest if the outcome is a fair one:

-- The victim will not have to testify at court.
+- The victim and any witnesses will not have to testify in court

-- The accused can start serving the sentence right away.
+- The accused can know the outcome of their case and start serving their sentence right away.